renovatebot/renovate/docs/development/adding-a-package-manager.md

 The `npm` manager uses the `getRangeStrategy` function to pin `devDependencies` but not `dependencies`, unless the package file is detected as an app.

 If left undefined, then a default `getRangeStrategy` will be used that always returns "replace".

+### `categories` (optional)

+Use `categories` to define the categories of dependencies that the manager supports.
+These usually are describing the purpose of the managed dependencies like `iac` for Infrastructure as Code or ecosystems like `js` for Javascript.

+### `preflight` (optional)

+Use `preflight` to modify Renovates config based on the repository content.
+For example, if a repository contains files with `.tofu` ending, then change the `filematch` and change the registry.

 ### `supportsLockFileMaintenance` (optional)